Ryanderson94/fintech_project_2/README.md

 1. **Sentiment Analysis**:  In striving to improve the AutoTrader Bot, a key functionality we developed and implemented is our Sentiment Analysis.
 What does providing our customers with a Sentiment Analysis achieve?
 The market is a collection of participants who are driven by their primitive instincts of greed and fear.
 Our enhanced analysis gauges the sentiment of the market regarding the particular stock the user has selected using Natural Language Processing analysis powered by NLTK Vader Library; This analysis allows the user to extrapolate emotive trends that can induce pricing movement and profit.
 The data collection utilizes the GoogleNews API to fetch top articles relating to the user inputted ticker; the data is parsed and categorized into the applicable sentiment categories which are Positive, Negative and Neutral.

     We then visualize this data in 3 different ways: Categorized tables, a pie chart, and even a word cloud to laser focus what specific words are driving the company’s news.
-All of this allows the customer to make informed trading decisions, which will actually happen under the purview of our next section which Tao will now share
+All of this allows the customer to make informed trading decisions.

 >![Sentiment](./Images/Sentiment.jpg)